Maneren/KIV-UPP/sem01/README.md

 ```

 The overall code structure is nearly identical, but it runs in parallel
-and around 2 times faster[^laptop].
+and around 1.8 times faster[^laptop].

 #### Threadpool

 After creating the parallel abstraction, I noticed that they spawn hundreds of
 threads, usually for quite small tasks, making the thread creation and deletion
 a major part of the runtime.
-So I implemented a very basic threadpool and
+So I implemented a basic threadpool and altered the
-altered the parallel abstractions slightly to use it instead of `std::thread`.
+parallel abstractions slightly to use it instead of `std::thread`.
+This resulted
-This resulted in major speedups, making the snippet shown above around 2.8 times
+in major speedups, making the snippet shown above over 2.5 times faster than
-faster than the serial version[^laptop].
+the serial version instead.

 #### Performance testing mode

-To improve the precision of the time measurements, I added a `PERF_TEST_MACRO`
+To improve the precision of the time measurements while debugging and measuring
-compile-time option that adds code to run individual parts of the code multiple
+the runtime, I added a `PERF_TEST_MACRO` compile-time option that adds code to
-times and print the average time.
+run individual parts of the code multiple times and print the average time.

 ### Results